-2 In several interviews, Mitchell confirms the inclusion of the shared comet-shaped birthmark that links Cloud Atlas' narrators as evidence of their reincarnation.
-For example, in an interview with Harriet Gilbert, Mitchell notes, 'they're the same person [...] it's the same soul, being reincarnated in different stages with just a dim, dream-level awareness that they've been here before and will be here again' (Mitchell 2010c).
+3 In several interviews, Mitchell confirms the inclusion of the shared comet-shaped birthmark that links Cloud Atlas' narrators as evidence of their reincarnation.
+For example, in an interview with Harriet Gilbert, Mitchell notes, "they're the same person [...] it's the same soul, being reincarnated in different stages with just a dim, dream-level awareness that they've been here before and will be here again" (Mitchell 2010c).

-3 Read together, the novels The Thousand Autumns of Jacob de Zoet (2010a), The Bone Clocks (2014a) and Slade House (2015b), the operas Wake (2010) and Sunken Garden (2013), and the short story 'I_Bombadil' (2015a) form a six-part subset of Mitchell's writing in which the reincarnated character of Marinus features more prominently, and is more fully realised, than any other character in the macronovel.
+4 Read together, the novels The Thousand Autumns of Jacob de Zoet (2010a), The Bone Clocks (2014a) and Slade House (2015b), the operas Wake (2010) and Sunken Garden (2013), and the short stories "I_Bombadil" (2015a) and "All Souls Day" (2016c) form a seven-part subset of Mitchell's writing in which the reincarnated character of Marinus features more prominently, and is more fully realized, than any other character in the macronovel.